Doubly Robust Proximal Synthetic Controls: Weighted and doubly robust identification of ATT

 The left-hand side of \eqref{eq: define q} does not depend on $t_+$, due to Condition~\ref{cond: posttreatment identical distribution}.
-In slight abuse of language, the function $q^*$ will be referred to as a treatment confounding bridge function in SC settings, encoding information on how pre-treatment outcomes $Y_{t_-}$ can potentially be used to impute post-treatment counterfactual outcomes $Y_{t_+}(0)$.
-This treatment confounding bridge function $q^*$ is closely related to that for estimating the ATT in i.i.d settings, such as in Theorem~5.1 of \citet{Cui2020}.
-In their work, the treatment confounding bridge function is a proxy of the odds of assigning treatment, which, by Bayes' Theorem, is equal to a likelihood ratio or Radon-Nikodym derivative analogous to the right-hand side of \eqref{eq: define q} up to a multiplicative constant.
-Sufficient conditions for the existence of $q^*$ can be found in Appendix~\ref{sec: bridge exists}.
+We call $q^*$ the treatment confounding bridge function, encoding information on how pre-treatment outcomes $Y_{t_-}$ can be used to impute post-treatment counterfactual outcomes $Y_{t_+}(0)$.
+The function $q^*$ is closely related to that for estimating the ATT in i.i.d settings, such as in Theorem~5.1 of \citet{Cui2020}.
+One consequence of Condition~\ref{cond: treatment bridge} is that the distribution of $U_{t_+}$ must be dominated by that of $U_{t_-}$, for all $t_-\le T_0$ and $t_+ > T_0$.
+As shown in Theorem~\ref{thm: identify ATT treatment} Equation~\ref{eq: identify q} below, under Conditions~\ref{cond: proxy independence} and \ref{cond: covariate shift}--\ref{cond: treatment bridge}, this further implies that the distribution of $W_{t_+}$ is dominated by that of $W_{t_-}$ for all $t_-\le T_0$ and $t_+ > T_0$, which is a testable condition.
+Thus, for time series data subject to a significant secular trend, especially a monotone trend, we recommend a pre-processing step to remove, to the extent possible, any significant secular trends to make Condition~\ref{cond: treatment bridge} as plausible as possible.
+We provide concrete approaches for removing time trends in Web Appendix~\ref{sec: data analysis2} and the corresponding simulation results in Web Appendix~\ref{sec: sim detrend}.
+Although detrending with our approach may lead to slightly to moderately anti-conservative inference, failing to correct for such a trend will likely compromise one's ability to implement the proposed weighted approach successfully.
+It is still an open question how to account for time trends appropriately to obtain asymptotically valid inference in our proposed methods.
+Sufficient conditions for the existence of $q^*$ can be found in Web Appendix~\ref{sec: bridge exists}.
+We list a few examples of treatment confounding bridge functions below.